Can you have more than one financial adviser?

 Using multiple advisers reduces an overreliance or potential conflicts of interest at a single firm.
 It provides a backstop if you're not satisfied with one adviser's service.

-Now we'll look at the disadvantages of using multiple advisers.
+What are the disadvantages of using multiple financial advisers?

 Increased costs and time